 Mom's Pecan Pralines Recipe

-There are many must-dos along our Capital Cuisine Trail, but two at the top of the list are a drive along River Road and a meal at Latil’s Landing Restaurant at Houmas House Plantation.
-At Latil’s Landing, executive chef Jeremy Langlois incorporates local ingredients into his “Nouvelle Louisiane” menu.
+There are many must-dos along our Capital Cravings Trail, but two at the top of the list are a drive along River Road and a meal at Latil’s Landing Restaurant at Houmas House Plantation.
+At Latil’s Landing, former executive chef Jeremy Langlois incorporated local ingredients into his “Nouvelle Louisiane” menu.
 Mouthwatering dishes include Abita shrimp; bisque of curried pumpkin, crawfish and corn; and Community Coffee-marinated rack of lamb.
 Here, he shares his mom’s recipe for pralines, but you can find more of Jeremy Langois' recipes.

 - 1 cup sugar